cellml/libcellml/docs/tutorials/examples/actions/examples_understand_collections.rst

 ~~~~~~~~~~~~
 The :code:`takeThing` functions combine a little of the *remove* and a little of the *get* functionality.
 It will return a pointer to the item (like the *get* :code:`thing` functionality above), but it will also remove the item from the collection (like :code:`removeThing`), updating both the collection as well as the item's parent.
+The item is thus detached from its parent, and "taken" by the returned pointer.

 Examples are shown for C++ and Python below.